This function is intended to work in combination with

 Alternatively, you can supply a numeric vector giving

 the bin boundaries.
-Overrides binwidth
+Overrides binwidth, bins, center,

-indicating whether right
+One of "right" or "left" indicating whether right

 or left edges of bins are included in the bin.